Example secondary IDSR

 This table lists the proportion of students undertaking each type of qualification.
 No box highlighting is applied to this table.

-Students may be working towards more than 1 type of qualification and so may be counted more than once.
+Students may be working towards more than one type of qualification and so may be counted more than once.
 Students taking courses that are not full qualifications are not included.
 Students taking academic qualifications other than A levels are not included in the table under individual qualification types but are included in the cohort information.
-Therefore, the numbers in each column may not add up to the total number of students and percentages may not add up to 100.
+Therefore, the percentages in each column may not add up to 100%.

 The number and proportion of students who are not taking any approved level 3 or level 2 Department for Education qualification is also included in the form of a sentence below the table.